trobbie/commhelper/README.md

 ## Front-end Development

-### Starting service
+### Starting frontend web service

+		1) Ensure dependent services are running (see above).

+		2) Create separate terminal window (or use VS Code IDE) to track stdout/errors during navigation.

+		3) Run `npm run start:dev_web`.

+		4) To interact, navigate to `http://localhost:4200/`.

-Ensure dependent services are running.
-Then change working directory to frontend/web.
-Run `ng serve` for a dev web server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Note: The app will automatically reload if you change any of the source files.

 ### Running unit tests
+		(Note: appropriate to unit tests, dependent services are not needed)

+		1) Create separate terminal window (or use VS Code IDE).
+Root directory should be <project-dir>.

-Dependent services are not needed (since unit tests).
-Change working directory to frontend/web.
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+		2) Run `npm run test:dev_web` to execute the unit tests via [Karma](https://karma-runner.github.io).

+		3) A browser window will display with the test results.
+To cancel, Ctrl-C the terminal command.

+Note: if not cancelled, the test will reload when changing source files.
+If the original browser tab is still up (not disconnected), it will also automatically reload the browser's page.

-This is also automatically run in CircleCI after remote GIT pushes.
+Unit tests are also automatically run in CircleCI after remote GIT pushes, using a headless Chrome browser.

-### Running end-to-end tests
+### Running end-to-end (integration) tests

+		1) Ensure dependent services are running (see above).
+These tests are testing integration.

+		2) Create separate terminal window (or use VS Code IDE) to track stdout/errors during testing.

-Ensure dependent services are running.
-Then change working directory to frontend/web.
-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+		3) Change working directory to <project-dir>/frontend/web.

+		4) Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-This is also automatically run in CircleCI after remote GIT pushes.
+This is also automatically run in CircleCI after remote GIT pushes. (***IN THE WORKS***)

 ### Building project

-Change working directory to frontend/web.
-Run `ng build` to build the project.
+		1) Change working directory to <project-dir>/frontend/web.

+		2) Run `ng build` to build the project.

 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Authors